 Embry-Riddle Asia is working closely with the campuses to ensure that we adhere to the Singapore Government's advice pertaining to PEI operation, health and safety.The University will continue to monitor the situation closely and plan classes accordingly.
 Should a campus closure arise, Embry-Riddle Asia is prepared to deliver classes online.
 Ranked as one of the top online educators for the past seven years, the University has the technology and expertise to provide engaging and interactive remote instructional experiences.

-From Monday, September 28, 2020, the Embry-Riddle Asia staff will be back in office.
-The office will operate at the following hours until further notice:
+From Monday, April 5, 2021, the office will operate at the following hours until further notice:

 Tele-conferencing remains the preferred option for meetings if you would like to meet with any of the administration.
 Should you wish to visit our office, we encourage you to arrange an appointment with the relevant team.
 All office functions remain fully operational.